 What is a pessary?

-A pessary is a removable rubber or plastic device that is inserted into the vagina (birth canal) to provide support in the area of a prolapse.
-A prolapse takes place when a part of the body droops down or slips out of its normal place.
-In most cases, pessaries are used when a woman who has a prolapse wants to avoid surgery or has medical problems that make surgery too risky.
+A pessary is a removable device that is inserted into the vagina (birth canal) to provide support in the area of a prolapse.
+In most cases, a pessary is used when a woman who has a prolapse wants to avoid surgery or has medical problems that make surgery too risky.

 What types of pessaries are available?

 Different types and sizes of pessaries are available.
 Most pessaries are made of silicone which is a soft, non-absorbent material.
 Some pessaries can be removed and replaced by the patient while others require a healthcare provider to remove and reinsert the pessary.
 As long as the pessary is fitting properly, it can be used for years.
 At times, a pessary may become discolored, this is normal and does not mean that the pessary needs to be replaced.

 The different types of pessaries can serve different purposes.
 They are different shapes and sizes, and they range from devices you can insert yourself to ones your healthcare provider will need to help you insert.
 Your healthcare provider will tell you about the different types of pessaries and discus the best option for you.

 How is a pessary fitted?

 A healthcare provider will do an exam of the vagina to determine which pessary is best.
 A pessary that is too small may fall out on its own while passing urine or during a bowel movement.
 A pessary that is too large can apply too much pressure and feel uncomfortable.
 A good fitting may require two or three fitting attempts.

 How is a pessary maintained?